RocketChat/docs-old/administrator-guides/admin/file-upload/README.md

 Time after which Amazon S3 generated URLs will no longer be valid (in seconds).
 If set to less than 5 seconds, this field will be ignored.

+> If you run into issues with files not loading consistently for some users located further from server location.
+Increasing this time might help.

 - - -

 ## FileSystem